 Revenue comprises the fair value of the consideration received or receivable for the sale of goods and services in the ordinary course of the Group's activities.
 Revenue is shown net of value added tax, estimated returns, rebates and discounts, and after eliminating sales within the Group.
-Specific types of revenue are recognised as follows:
+Accumulated experience is used to estimate and provide for these items, using the expected value method, and revenue is only recognised to the extent that it is highly probable that a significant reversal will not occur.